What is Net Promoter Score (NPS) and How to Use It to Drive ROI

 Copy linkLink copied

-NPS is not just about scoring; it’s used to:
+NPS is not just about scoring; it’s also used to:

 • Gain deeper understanding of customers.